-Studies by the National transportation Safety Board suggests truck driver fatigue causes about 30 to 40% of commercial trucking accidents.
+Studies by the National Transportation Safety Board suggests truck driver fatigue causes about 30 to 40% of commercial truck accidents.
 Operating a vehicle that can weigh up to 80,000 pounds makes it critical for a commercial truck driver to use the utmost safety and caution.
-While working long hours and with relatively no time spent outside a truck, many drivers can prone to dangerous mistakes.
+While working long hours and with relatively no time spent outside a truck, many drivers are prone to dangerous mistakes.
 Exhaustion, sleep deprivation, and fatigue are common problems in the commercial trucking industry.
-The nature of the job-long, solitary hours on the road, tight deadlines, and pressure to reach destinations on time- lends itself to tired drivers.
+The nature of the job, long, solitary hours on the road, tight deadlines, and pressure to reach destinations on time, lends itself to tired drivers.
 When a driver fails to act safely behind a 40-ton vehicle, untold damage can often follow.
 Personal injury attorneys at Murphy Law Firm know how to stand up for injured victims in fatigue-related truck accidents in Louisiana.

 Why Driver Fatigue Plagues the Trucking Industry

-Truck drivers are under strict guidelines regulating regulating hours of service and amount of sleep spent.
+Truck drivers are under strict guidelines regulating hours of service and the amount of sleep received.
 Yet pressure to meet deadlines or a misjudgment can cause them to drive longer than what is considered safe.
 While fatigue can affect any driver, commercial truckers are especially susceptible to this dangerous driving behavior.
 A number of work conditions increase the risk of drowsy driving in truck drivers, including:

-There are things truck companies and their drivers can do to reduce the risk of fatigue-related accidents.
-Adhering to federal rest rules, taking naps when needed, eating healthy, exercising, seeking treatment for sleep apnea, and recognizing the signs of tired driving early on could all prevent deadly crashes.
-Fatal accidents occur when truck drivers, call the attorneys at Murphy Law Firm at (225) 928-8800 to learn your rights.
+There are things truck companies and their drivers can do to reduce the risk of fatigue-related truck accidents.
+Adhering to federal rest rules, taking naps when needed, eating healthy, exercising, seeking treatment for sleep apnea, and recognizing the signs of tired driving early on could all prevent deadly car crashes.
+Fatal accidents occur all the time big trucks.
+If you or someone you know has been hurt in a truck accident call the personal injury lawyers at Murphy Law Firm at (225) 928-8800 to learn your rights.